fairdataihub/codefair-docs/docs/dev/running-locally.md

 npm install -g yarn
 ```

+4. **Python**: Python is used for the Validation service.
+You will need Python 3.8 or higher installed on your machine.
+You can download Python from the [official Python website](https://www.python.org/downloads/).

-4. **Smee**: You will need Smee.io to create a webhook proxy for the GitHub App.
+5. **Smee**: You will need Smee.io to create a webhook proxy for the GitHub App.
 You can create a Smee.io webhook proxy by visiting the [Smee.io website](https://smee.io/).
 This will be used to receive GitHub App events from the GitHub API on your local machine.

-5. **Oauth App**: Create an Oauth App by going to the Developer Settings in your GitHub account and within the Oauth Apps section.
+6. **Oauth App**: Create an Oauth App by going to the Developer Settings in your GitHub account and within the Oauth Apps section.
 You will need to provide the following information:

    - **Application Name**: Name of the Oauth App
    - **Homepage URL**: URL for the Codefair frontend
    - **Authorization callback URL**: URL for the Codefair frontend

-6. **GitHub App**: Create a GitHub App by going to the Developer Settings in your GitHub account and within the GitHub App section.
+7. **GitHub App**: Create a GitHub App by going to the Developer Settings in your GitHub account and within the GitHub App section.
 You will need to provide the following information:

    - **GitHub App Name**: Name of the GitHub App
    - **Homepage URL**: URL for the Codefair frontend